 Overall New Traditions is comprised of a great community with highly involved families along with an ambitious goal oriented principal with a proven 8 years record of improving the school scores level to the top of SFUSD schools in the city.

 New Traditions Elementary School is a public elementary school in San Francisco.
 The principal of New Traditions Elementary School is Maria Luz Agudelo, who can be contacted at firstname.lastname@example.org.
-182 children attend New Traditions Elementary School and identify primarily as White, non-Hispanic; Black, non-Hispanic; and Filipino.
+182 children attend New Traditions Elementary School and identify as White, non-Hispanic; Black, non-Hispanic; and Filipino.
 12% of the New Traditions Elementary School students are "limited in English proficiency."
-41% of the 182 students here have subsidized lunches.
+41% of the 182 students here are paying reduced lunch prices.
 The student to teacher ratio at New Traditions Elementary School is 14:1.
 Chinese Immersion School at De Avila is one of the nearest elementary schools.

 - Ceramics sculpture